Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 Selecting a niche for your website can be tricky, so let’s discuss a few things that can help you find it.

-This is important because if you want to create an impact, you need to solve your audience’s problems.
+This is important because if you want to create an impact, you need to solve problems.

 You can identify problems in a specific niche in the following ways:

-- Search for a few keywords in any free keyword research tool like Ubersuggest or Answerthepublic to uncover some of the most popular terms that are specifically related to user problems.
+- Search for a few keywords in any keyword research tool like SEMrush or KWFinder to uncover some of the most popular terms that are specifically related to user problems (just use your main topic/interest as a seed keyword and see what people are searching for in that space).

 - Visit Quora, Reddit, or any other QA website or forum where people discuss the difficulties (pain points) they’re facing in the topic(s) that interest you.